EigenExplorer/.github/profile/README.md

 # EigenExplorer

-Welcome to EigenExplorer ✨, a community-driven data platform for EigenLayer AVS.
+Welcome to EigenExplorer GitHub, repositories for EigenLayer-Native DeFi and Data Systems.

 ## Repositories

 You can find 3 core repositories within the EigenExplorer Github.

-1. EigenExplorer - The front end (website) of EigenExplorer.
+1. EigenExplorer UI - The front end (website) of EigenExplorer.
 It serves as the data dashboard displaying EigenLayer-related information.
 This repository is currently closed-source.
 2. EigenExplorer Backend - The backend engine responsible for on-chain data crawling, data cleaning, etc. This repository is currently open-source.
 Feel free to contribute!
 3. EigenExplorer Docs - This repository contains data and API documentation for EigenExplorer.
 It is currently open-source.
 You're welcome to submit issues and contribute!